Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Białynicki-Birula decomposition

 We denote $a_{1,2,2}$ by $a$ and $a_{4,3,5}$ by $b$.
-Let us observe that the parameters $a,b$ have opposite weights ($(-1,5)$ and $(1,-5)$ respectively) with respect to $\G_m^2$-action in particular, this family belongs to the Białynicki-Birula cell with positive dimensional fixed locus.
-The ideal $I:=I_t(\mathcal M)$ is To simplify even further, let us assume that $a=b$ and $a^2=1$.
-Since the coefficient with $xy^7$ in the second generator is $ab-1$, now this terms vanishes.
+Let us compute the degrees of $a,b$ with respect to the bi-degree.
+Since the spread-out matrix itself is homogeneous, see Lemma \ref{homgeneity}, then the top-left $2\times 2$ minor is also homogeneous, implying that the bi-degree of $a$ is $(-1,5)$.
+Also the entries of the matrix are homogeneous, which shows that $b$ has the bi-degree $(1,-5)$.
+The weights are opposite.
+In particular, this family belongs to the Białynicki-Birula cell with a positive dimensional fixed locus.\\ The ideal $I:=I_t(\mathcal M)$ is To simplify even further, let us assume that $a=b$ and $a^2=1$.
+Since the coefficient with $xy^7$ in the second generator is $ab-1$, now this term vanishes.
 As a consequence, the second generator is after those simplifications equal to $y^{12}a-x^{2}y^{2}a$.
 Since we have already assumed that $a\neq 0$, we may multiply this minor by $a^{-1}y$ and then subtract it from the first one, obtaining:

-then by adding this to the third generator we obtain $2x^2y^3$, if characteristic of field is not $2$ then, that means that our ideal contains $x^2y^3$.
+then by adding this to the third generator we obtain $2x^2y^3$, if the characteristic of field is not $2$ then, that means that our ideal contains $x^2y^3$.
 Thus also $xy^8$ and $x^3$ are contained in the ideal.
 As a consequence, also $y^{13}$ is contained.
 All in all, we get the ideal generated by:

-but our assumption on parameters has two solutions $a=1,b=1$ and $a=-1,b=-1$, thus for those two choices of parameters we get the same ideal.
+but our assumption on the parameters has two solutions $a=1,b=1$ and $a=-1,b=-1$, thus for those two choices of the parameters we get the same ideal.
 If the characteristic of the field was $2$, then those two choices of parameters are identified anyway.
 0.2 cm The presentation given in \eqref{exm-ideal} suggests that this ideal belongs to a cell associated to a monomial ideal ${E'=(y^{12},xy^{12},x^2y^3,x^3)}$.
-Since considered ideals lie in the fixed component of torus $(t^1,t^5)$ it should be the case also on this level, so we consider the fixed locus of base scheme $B$ associated to $E'$.
+Since considered ideals lie in the fixed component of the torus $(t^1,t^5)$ it should be the case also on this level, so we consider the fixed locus of the base scheme $B$ associated to $E'$

 The ideal of maximal minors is ${}\left(y^{12}+x^{2}y^{2}a_{1,3,2},\,-x\,y^{12},\,x^{2}y^{3},\,-x^{3}\right)$ which for $a_{1,3,2}=1$ gives exactly ideal \eqref{exm-ideal}.
-Even more than that, since everything is equivariant, this shows us that on orbit $ab=1$, we have the same equality.
-To summarize we get orbit $ab=1$ in $B_E$ that is mapped non-injectively to the Hilbert scheme, but on the Hilbert scheme, this orbit approaches different monomial ideal $E'$.
+Even more than that, since everything is equivariant, this shows us that on the orbit $ab=1$, we have the same equality.
+To summarize we get the orbit $ab=1$ in $B_E$ that is mapped non-injectively to the Hilbert scheme, but on the Hilbert scheme, this orbit approaches a different monomial ideal $E'$.